100 Bloody Acres: Production

-Producer Julie Ryan met the Cairnes brothers at the Australian Film Commission's IndiVision Lab in 2008, and her company Cyan Films, became attached to the project just prior to the Cairnes brothers winning the Horror-Thriller category for scriptwriting at the 2010 Slamdance Writing Competition.
+Producer Julie Ryan met the Cairnes brothers at the Australian Film Commission's IndiVision Lab in 2008.
+Her company Cyan Films (then including Kate Croser) became attached to the project just prior to the Cairnes brothers winning the Horror-Thriller category for scriptwriting at the 2010 Slamdance Writing Competition.
 The film was funded by Screen Australia, South Australian Film Corporation, Film Victoria and the Melbourne International Film Festival Premiere Fund.

 In January 2012, production for the film started in Adelaide, South Australia.

 Release

 The film premiered at the Melbourne International Film Festival in August 2012.
-It was then an Official Selection at the 2013 Brussels International Fantastic Film Festival, and released in the US 28 June 2013.
+It was then an Official Selection at the 2013 Brussels International Fantastic Film Festival, and released in the US on 28 June 2013.

 Reception

-As of May 2020 Rotten Tomatoes, a review aggregator, reports that 79% of 38 surveyed critics gave the film a positive review; the average rating was 6.48/10.
+As of May 2020 Rotten Tomatoes, a review aggregator, reported that 79% of 38 surveyed critics gave the film a positive review; the average rating was 6.48/10.
 Metacritic rated it 63/100.

 Matt Zoller Seitz of RogerEbert.com called it "the best low-budget horror comedy since Shaun of the Dead, and one of the most assured first features in ages."
 Jeannette Catsoulis of The New York Times wrote that film lacks originality but "has its own hick charm, mostly because of performers who never overplay their hands."
 Mark Olsen of the Los Angeles Times called it a "giddy, delightful gross-out horror-comedy mash-up".
 Drew Hunt of the Chicago Reader wrote, "Though entertaining enough as a genre exercise, the film is too simplistic to transcend its base concept."
 Megan Lehmann of The Hollywood Reporter called it an "off-the-wall Australian splatter-comedy" with "lively performances" and "a shrewdly structured screenplay".
 Richard Kuipers of Variety called it "a gory and funny riff on the trusty standby of city kids being menaced by rural types".
 Kwenton Bellette of Twitch Film wrote that it "stand out from most horrors; it plays with convention and molds it into a sick and twisted form."